-Discount Rate - The discount rate used to measure the total pension liability was 7.50% for all Plans.
+Discount Rate - The discount rate used to measure the total pension liability was 7.65% for all Plans.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for all plans, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
-Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.50 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
-The long term expected discount rate of 7.50 percent will be applied to all plans in the Public Employees Retirement Fund (PERF).
-The stress test results are presented in a detailed report that can be obtained from the CalPERS website.
+Based on the testing of the plans, the tests revealed the assets would not run out.
+Therefore, the current 7.65 percent discount rate is appropriate and the use of the municipal bond rate calculation is not deemed necessary.
+The long term expected discount rate of 7.65 percent will be applied to all plans in the Public Employees Retirement Fund, including PERF C. The stress test results are presented in a detailed report that can be obtained from the CalPERS website.